just-buildsystem/justbuild/doc/tutorial/computed.md

 the source code works in most cases.
 There are, however, cases where the build description depends on the contents of source-like files.

-Here we consider a somewhat contrieved example that, however, shows all the various types of derived roots.
-Let's say we have a very regular structure of our code base: one top-level directory for each library and if there are depenedencies, then there is a plain file `deps` listing, one entry per line, the libraries depended upon.
+Here we consider a somewhat contrived example that, however, shows all the various types of derived roots.
+Let's say we have a very regular structure of our code base: one top-level directory for each library and if there are dependencies, then there is a plain file `deps` listing, one entry per line, the libraries depended upon.
 From that structure we want a derived build description that is not maintained manually.